lokanta/lokanta.github.io/_posts/2024-11-7-risky-business.md

 <figure>
   <img src="https://raw.githubusercontent.com/lokanta/lokanta.github.io/refs/heads/master/_posts/img/tornado.jpg" alt="A tornado reaches down." />
-  <figcaption>The hand of god reaches out to punished the Unbeliever.</figcaption>
+  <figcaption>The hand of god reaches out to punish the Unbeliever.</figcaption>
 </figure>

 Gods, according to Buddhism, are pretty much like like you and I. They are just born temporarily in a more exalted, more powerful state.
 And like us they feel the full measure of emotions.

 One story tells us of a monk who cut down a tree, and in doing so injured the arm of the tree nymph’s son.
 She decided to kill the monk, only to change her mind at the last minute.
-If this is how the gods react to the felling of a single tree, what are they thinking now as they gaze on the ruin of the world?
+If this is how the gods react to the felling of a single tree, what are they thinking now as they gaze upon the ruin of the world?

 <figure>
   <img src="https://raw.githubusercontent.com/lokanta/lokanta.github.io/refs/heads/master/_posts/img/apsara.jpg" alt="Nymph hidden in tree." />